-The object operates on the same basis like any other modern computer.
+The object operates on the same basis as any other modern computer.
 You provide it with data, that is input information and then you receive output.

 To use an astrolabe, you adjust the moveable components to a specific date and time.
 Once set, much of the sky, both visible and invisible, is represented on the face of the instrument.

-Today, the astrolabe is still admired for its beauty and appreciated for its unique capabilities and their value for astronomy education.
+Today, the astrolabe is still admired for its beauty and appreciated for its unique capabilities and its value for astronomy education.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer